camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 authorizationService.saveAuthorization(auth);
 ```

-As a result, the given user or group will have permission to READ the referenced Filter.
+As a result, the given user or group will have permission to READ the referenced filter.

-Another possible example would be to restrict the group of persons who are allowed to start a special process:
+Another possible example would be to restrict the group of persons who are allowed to start a specific process:

 ```java
 //we need to authorizations, one to access the process definition and another one to create process instances